 Skating

-Good information about ice safety can be found on both the issäkerhet.se website and Friluftfrämjandet's website.
+Good information about ice safety can be found on the websites of the Swedish Ice Safety Council (Issäkerhetsrådet) and the Swedish Outdoor Association (Friluftsfrämjandet).

 Temporary outdoor ice rinks